chainstack/docs/docs/tutorials/optimism/bridge-ether-from-ethereum-l1-to-optimism-l2-using-the-optimism-javascript-sdk.md

 ### Run the script

-Now it's time to run the script and bridge some ethers from L1 to L2.
-To do this, you will need some Goerli ETH in your wallet; you can use the following faucet to get some:
+Now it's time to run the script and bridge some ether from L1 to L2.
+To do this, you will need some Goerli ETH in your wallet.
+To get some testnet ETH, you can use the following faucet:

 * [Paradigm's MultiFaucet](https://faucet.paradigm.xyz/)